John Heaphy Fellowes: Vietnam tour of duty

 Fellowes verbally gave credit to fellow POWs for their "leadership qualities" and their devotion to survival; as well as the moral integrity his comrades displayed.
-Some of those which Fellowes spoke of were: James Stockdale, Jeremiah Denton, and Robinson Risner.
-In later years Fellowes not only spoke of the abysmal treatment of the POWs in regards to the lack of medical treatment and poor food supplies; but also extolled the virtues of survival training and moral virtues that the military training had provided.
+Some of those which Fellowes spoke of were James Stockdale, Jeremiah Denton, and Robinson Risner.
+In later years Fellowes not only spoke of the abysmal treatment of the POWs in regards to the lack of medical treatment and poor food supplies, but also extolled the virtues of survival training and moral virtues that the military training had provided.

 Fellowes was held in five different camps while a POW including Cu Loc, Hỏa Lò ("Hanoi Hilton"), and Alcatraz Grove, during which he was beaten, tortured, and starved.
 At one point he was tortured for 12 continuous hours, which resulted in permanent damage to both of his arms.
 On March 4, 1973, both Coker and Fellowes were released as part of Operation Homecoming.
 Vietnam-era POWs were released in order of capture, and Fellowes and Coker were in the second large release group, about #123 and #124.
 Of their 2,382 days in captivity (6.5 years), 2.5 years were in solitary confinement and 2.5 years in the "Hanoi Hilton".
 They also spent time in several other POW camps around Hanoi.
 Fellowes was promoted to Commander while a POW.

 Fellowes was awarded the Silver Star for his leadership and resistance while a POW.
 The citation reads in part:

 After Vietnam

 Fellowes remained in the Navy until July 1986; George Coker until September 1986.
 Fellowes served as an instructor at the Naval Academy from 1973 to 1977 and then attended the Naval War College from 1977 to 1978.
 The last six years of his career he served with the Navy Regional Physical Evaluation Board.
 In retirement he mentored midshipmen at the United States Naval Academy, teaching them about leadership and integrity.
 Fellowes died of congestive heart failure at his home in Annapolis, Maryland on May 3, 2010, and is buried at the United States Naval Academy Cemetery.
 Funeral services were held on May 14, 2010, at the Naval Academy Chapel.
 He and his wife Pat had four children: Cathy, Sharon, John (who also served as a Navy Navigator) and Tom.

-Fellowes is credited as one of the three credited by Lanny Bassham, in his book 'Freedom Flight', for the development of his mental management system.
+Fellowes is one of the three credited by Lanny Bassham, in his book 'Freedom Flight', for the development of his mental management system.